Scholarships

 7. The Chancellor's Scholarship, Missouri S&T (formerly MU at Rolla)

-Criteria: Upper 10% of class after six semesters or have a GPA of 3.75 or better; ACT by October 24 with a score of 30 or better, or SAT score of 1410 or better; strong leadership skills through school and community activities; resident of Missouri.
+Criteria: Upper 10% of class after six semesters or have a GPA of 3.75 or better; or ACT score of 30 by October test date; strong leadership skills through school and community activities; resident of Missouri

 Amount: $12,000/year, renewable